mhklee2/exploringdunitz/_posts/2018-11-05-fall-tongweid.md

 ![Income statistics of the community](images/tongweid_6.png) {:.image}
 The statistics show a low median household income and a high percentage of low-income households in the University Park community.
-This image was found on the [Mapping LA - LA Times](http://maps.latimes.com/neighborhoods/)
+This image was found on [Mapping LA - LA Times](http://maps.latimes.com/neighborhoods/)
    {:.caption}

 To an extent, the trend of gentrification in recent years and the demographic changes in the University Park neighborhood over the recent years has provoked anxiety for some local residents.
 Some residents revealed that promotional brochures of newly constructed housing units seem to be expecting white residents.
 It was also reported by the locals that rents were increased by landlords in an attempt to draw money from college students.
 One resident said: “We want things like... a new laundromat on the corner of Whittier and Boyle.
 We want our streets and sidewalks fixed.
 We shouldn’t have to wait until white people live here for someone to care enough to fix the sidewalks.”
 The concern here is not so much the rift between different races as one of many controversial sides of gentrification process.
 As promising as the benefits brought by gentrification seem, such as a reduction of crime rate, better infrastructures, and diversity in a sense, its adverse impact on housing affordability, inequality, and social conflict is nonetheless unquestionable.
 This is partly due to some local developers and shopkeepers’ attempts to attract and profit from wealthier residents.
 What ensues is likely a loss of identity felt by the original residents, as they suffer from a loss of social network in the midst of displacement of lower income families.
 Gentrification can be an inevitable part of a community which constantly changes, but it is by no means the only pathway of the community towards renewal.